mecm1993/docker-explorer/README.md

 ## Acknowledgments

-This project was inspired by [GitExplorer](https://github.com/summitech/gitexplorer) which is an awesome way to learn about Git.
+This project was inspired by [GitExplorer](https://github.com/summitech/gitexplorer) from [Summitech](https://summitech.ng/) which is an awesome way to learn about Git.